mentecodes/fitnesstrackrbackend/README.md

+in api/activites, line 58
+1)be able to create a new activity, only if I am logged in

+in db/routines, line 177
+2)be able to create a new routine, only if I am logged in

+in api/activities.js line 15
+3)be able to update or delete a routine, only if I am logged in _as_ the routine creator

+I have these two already in routine_activities respectively, not sure why it isn't working?

+4)be able to update the number of times or duration that an activity has in a certain routine, only if I am logged in _as_ the routine creator
+5)be able to remove an activity from a routine, only if I am logged in _as_ the routine creator

 # fitnesstrackr

 an API for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql

 ## Getting Started

 Install Packages

     npm i